 Albany, NY 12207

 (518) 445-6053 phone

-Focus area/description: Prisoners' Legal Services of New York (PLS) provides free civil legal services to New York state prisoners.
-The decision to assist with any particular case depends on the issue or problem presented, the chance of success, the amount of time and resource necessary to properly assist, the office's resources, staff availability and caseload.
+Focus area/description: Prisoners' Legal Services of New York (PLS) provides free civil legal services to indigent New York state prisoners on issues associated with their conditions of confinement.
+The decision to assist with any particular case depends on the issue or problem presented, the chance of success, the amount of time and resources necessary to properly assist, the office's resources, staff availability and caseload.
 PLS is also happy to provide self-help and informational materials to prisoners.
 If you or a family member have an issue that you believe PLS can assist you with, please feel free to contact their office by mail.

 Prisoners' Legal Services regional offices are:

 Albany NY 12207

 518-438-8046 (phone) (518)438-6643 (fax)

 114 Prospect St.